armand1m/armand1m/README.md

 I'm also a moderator at a telegram group focusing in tips and life abroad for Brazilian Software Engineers.
 Join us at https://go.armand1m.dev/png

-Wanna have a talk?
+Wanna have a word?
 Schedule some time at https://go.armand1m.dev/schedule

 ## Social Media